KipCollo/Frontend-Revision/5.0 Angular/forms/Readme.md

 Both reactive and template-driven forms are built on the following base classes.

 1. FormControl - Tracks the value and validation status of an individual form control.
-2. FormGroup - Tracks the same values and status for a collection of form controls.
+2. FormGroup - Tracks the same values and status for a collection of form controls.Each form is part of FormGroup.
 3. FormArray -  the same values and status for an array of form controls.
 4. ControlValueAccessor - Creates a bridge between Angular FormControl instances and built-in DOM elements.